 - Fernwood Resort $$$

-Please note, if the accommodation is not listed you’ll need to contact the location directly.
+Please note, that if the accommodation is not listed you’ll need to contact the location directly.

 Other great options can be found on Glampinghub.com such as ‘Inviting Cabins in the Trees Surrounded by Redwoods.’

 The campgrounds below have laundry facilities available for campers.
 Be sure to contact the campground directly to inquire about current rates.

 - Pfeiffer Big Sur Campground & Cabins

 If you’re concerned about having access to clean restrooms and showers, all of the campgrounds below are highly rated.